 And that’s not mentioning Millie on the keyboard, of course – who would have thought we’d find the next Elton John in the villa, of all places?

-All jokes aside, I wish the winning couple of tonight’s show well – but in reality, they’re only coming in second place behind Liberty Poole, Nando’s waitress turned national treasure, and the real winner of Love Island.
+All jokes aside, I wish winners Millie and Liam well – but in reality, they’re only coming in second place behind Liberty Poole, Nando’s waitress turned national treasure, and the real winner of Love Island.

-Having been one of the villa OGs, Liberty amassed a strong fanbase right from the start, ever since she walked in arm-in-arm with instant best pal Kaz Kamwi and struggled to pop open a bottle of bubbly.
+Having been one of the villa OGs, Liberty amassed a strong fanbase right from the start of Love Island this year, ever since she walked in arm-in-arm with instant best pal Kaz Kamwi and struggled to pop open a bottle of bubbly.
 She stepped forward straightaway for Jake Cornish, the very first man in the villa, and the pair hit it off instantly.
 Liberty was ditzy and playful, gregarious and warm, open and honest about her insecurities (despite being entirely drop dead gorgeous) but equally as encouraging of her pals to couple up.
 Effectively, she was the villa’s everywoman, the person all the viewers at home could relate to and identify with.

 Having been coupled up with Jake since the very first day in the villa, Liberty’s journey on Love Island fundamentally revolved around him – seeing her earnestly gush about just how much she likes him to the other girls, while he told pretty much any lad who was listening that he “didn’t want to rip her clothes off”.
 While the pair did seem to go from strength to strength, ‘graduating’ together and even becoming boyfriend and girlfriend, it was the Movie Night challenge that essentially cracked their partnership – Liberty cruelly learning about Jake’s lack of attraction to her reinforcing any inkling of doubt she may have previously felt.